mo8373/Weeks-10-11-Project-Honeypot/README.md

 I did not realize I had to manually enable billing in the GUI so i had some issues but after time i realized this and set up the honeypot properly.

 ### A summary of the data collected: number of attacks, number of malware samples, etc.:
+10771 number of attacks collected in json file

 ### Any unresolved questions raised by the data collected:
+N/A